Our Mission

 At Dragonfly Wellness & Education Center we have therapists and educators with a variety of personalities and counseling styles.
 We serve Stevens county in our Chewelah office and can provide telehealth services for those at a distance.

-I would love to meet you and learn more about you as you can continue your journey of self discovery and change.
+I would be honored to meet you, hear your story, and support you as you continue your journey of self-discovery and change.
 You can call me at 509-724-0221 or email me from the contact page.
 I look forward to hearing from you.

 Thad Stenlund